schammass/snowflake-cortex-quickstart/README.md

-# 🧠 Getting Started with Cortex Analyst
+# 🧠 Getting Started with Cortex

 Build a conversational analytics app using Snowflake's **Cortex Analyst**, enabling users to query structured data with natural language.